sirintra/PMC-PC-training/docs/source/snakemake.rst

 .. warning::

-   Correct indentation is important.
-Just like Python, indentition matter in Snakemake.
+   Just like Python, correct indentation is important in Snakemake.
-   Snakemake uses the indentiation to work out different components of each rule.
+   Snakemake uses the indentation to work out different components of each rule.

 Dependencies between rules